taranvohra/Siteglide-docs/graphql/tutorial-6-variables.md

 </ul>
 ```

+*Reading URL parameters
-\*Reading URL parameters \*You can use Liquid to read the Page parameter in the URL.
-You'll then need to work out how to feed this variable into your GraphQL query: \`
+*You can use Liquid to read the Page parameter in the URL.
+You'll then need to work out how to feed this variable into your GraphQL query: `{% assign page = context.params.page | default: 1  | plus: 0 %}`

-\`

-By the way- we're using the filters `| default` and `| plus: 0` to make sure the page defaults to 1 if no parameter exists, and that the data is converted to an integer.
+By the way- we're using the filters `| default` and `| plus: 0 ` to make sure the page defaults to 1 if no parameter exists, and that the data is converted to an integer.&#x20;

-\*Remembering Pagination in GraphQL \*You may need to refer to [Tutorial 2](https://developers.siteglide.com/tutorial-2-pagination), to refresh your understanding of Pagination.
+*Remembering Pagination in GraphQL
+*You may need to refer to [Tutorial 2](https://developers.siteglide.com/tutorial-2-pagination), to refresh your understanding of Pagination.

-## Next Time
+# Next Time

-We'll look over the answers to our toughest challenge yet.&#x20;
+We'll look over the answers to our toughest challenge yet.

 **Let's go!**